Tom Hutchinson & Kristin Sherman

 Network is easy to teach and easy to learn from – the one-page, one-lesson, one-learning outcome approach requires minimum preparation and helps you to track your students' progress.

-Additional resources include authentic video from the BBC Motion Gallery, iTools digital resources for interactive whiteboards, and Online Practice that you can assign as homework and track.
+Additional resources include authentic video from the BBC Motion Gallery and Online Practice that you can assign as homework and track.

 - Student Book with Online Practice

 - Multi-Packs Student Book/Workbook A & B Split Editions

 - Your Network activities help students to practice communication in class and online